 Step 2: Tap Bookmark button at the bottom right corner.

 Step 3: Choose History.
 All the browsing history will be shown there.

-iMyFone iPhone Eraser or iMyFone iPhone Eraser for Mac is an application that you can use to erase all kinds of files from iOS devices including the iPad.
+iMyFone iPad Eraser or iMyFone iPad Eraser for Mac is an application that you can use to erase all kinds of files from iOS devices including the iPad.
 Checking the things you have in your Safari history is absolutely Free.
 You can use it in two ways for checking Safari history:

-- Check Current Ssfari History: Current history refers to history that hasn’t been deleted manually before.
-You can use Erase Private Data mode to check it.
+- Check Existing Safari History: Current history refers to history that hasn’t been deleted manually before.
+Use Erase Private Data mode to check it.
 Once in this mode, click the Scan button to view all private files on your iPad including Safari history, Cookies and Cache.

-- Check Previously Deleted History: The history you deleted before is not completely gone.
-They are still left in device drive.
-To view such deleted history, select Erase Deleted Files mode and click the Scan button.
+- Check Previously Deleted History: The history you deleted before is still left in device drive.
+To view such deleted history, select Erase Deleted Files mode and click the Scan button to check.